mletkin/JavaSamples/README.md

 achieve the same result.

 ## Examples for streams and lambdas in Java 8
-The directory `test/java/java8 contains` sample code for the use of lambdas and streams in Java 8
+The directory `test/java/java8` contains sample code for the use of lambdas and streams in Java 8

+## UTF-8 and ISO-8859-1 encoded files ##
+The class `org.ully.samples.encoding.Utf8` tries to read ITF-8 and ISO 8859-1 encoded files with the correct and the wrong encoding and shows the effect.
+The class `org.ully.samples.encoding.TolerantFileReader` is a simple -- ad hoc coded -- sample of a file reader, that tries UTF-8 first and switches to ISO 8869-1 on an error.